Sioncoolwijk/google-indexing-api-bulk/README.md

 **Note:** Google imposes the following quotas:
 - 100 URLs per request batch
 - 200 URLs per day (unless you have higher tier access)
-- Maximum of 500 URLs processed per run with this script

 ## Troubleshooting